The Physics Of A Golf Swing

 Physics Of A Golf Swing — Analysis

-To begin the analysis for the physics of a golf swing, let's look at the strobe picture of Bobby Jones swing once more.
+To begin the analysis let's look at the strobe picture of Bobby Jones swing once more.
 To better illustrate the motion, I drew a red curve and blue curve.
 The red curve traces the motion of his hands at the grip location, throughout the swing.
 The blue curve traces the motion of the club head throughout the swing.
 The red curve is almost a perfect circle, as you can see.
 The blue curve is not a circle, but is spiral shaped.
 The largest radius of the (blue) curve occurs at the bottom of the swing, where the club is fully extended.

 Now that we have a clearer picture of the motion involved, we can draw a schematic of the set up.
-Note that the physics of a golf swing will be treated here as a two-dimensional problem.
+Note that the physics behind the swing will be treated here as a two-dimensional problem.

 is the radius of the golfer's swing